Applied Volume Glossary

 | metric | strict_reject_rate, depth_of_diagnostics, recovery_time_p95_ms | 5 | | metric | mttr_gain, early_signal, coverage, false_escalation | 6 | | metric | token_health_min, failover_to_frontier, degraded_queue | 9 | | metric | silent_p0, manual_review_floor, audit_trace_coverage | 10 | | memory key | .specify/memory/shadow-candidates.yaml, .specify/memory/shadow-scorebook.json | 6 | | memory key | precedents.md, change_log | 3, 8 | | mechanism | stress specification, mutation testing | 5 | | mechanism | shadow specification, auction, scorebook | 6 | | mechanism | specification gateway (Spec CI) | 7 | | mechanism | tiered routing, local-coder, frontier-reviewer, budget keeper | 9 | | mechanism | paired counter-metric, anti-Goodhart, emergency mode | 10 |

-If a term appears in multiple parts, the column indicates the one where it receives a working definition and runnable scenario.
-Production clarifications and connections between terms are discussed in part 12 and part 13.
+If a term appears in several parts, the column lists the part where it receives a working definition and a runnable scenario.
+Production refinements and links between terms are covered in part 12 and part 13.

-This glossary supplements, not replaces, the first volume glossary.
-Basic SDD terms — QWEN.md, mission.md, tech-stack.md, roadmap.md, requirements.md, plan.md, validation.md, Qwen Code skills, MCP, ACP, EARS, Given/When/Then — are defined there and not repeated here.
+This glossary supplements, and does not replace, the glossary of the first volume.
+Basic SDD terms — QWEN.md, mission.md, tech-stack.md, roadmap.md, requirements.md, plan.md, validation.md, Qwen Code skills, MCP, ACP, EARS, Given/When/Then — are defined there and are not repeated here.

-Production clarifications are layered on top of these basic terms:
+Production refinements are layered on top of these basic terms:

-mission.md+tech-stack.md+roadmap.md; in the second volume, it is expanded with an explicitconstitution.mdsection containingimmutable_principles,mutable_rules, andgovernance_protocol.
+mission.md+tech-stack.md+roadmap.md; in the second volume it is extended with an explicitconstitution.mdsection containingimmutable_principles,mutable_rules, andgovernance_protocol.

-If a term from this glossary seems unfamiliar, start with the basic definition in the first volume and then read the production clarification here.
+If a term from this glossary seems unfamiliar, start with the basic definition in the first volume and then read the production refinement here.

-Production scenarios in the applied volume are mentally deployed on the study project AgentClinic from the first volume: TypeScript, Hono, server JSX, SQLite, Vitest.
-Python pertains to runnable examples in the second volume: these are small stdlib scripts for local checks, not the main application stack.
-Domain entities — agent-patients, ailments, therapies, appointments, reviews, feedback — are described in Appendix B of the first volume.
-The mapping between study code and production incidents is recorded in the table of Appendix A of the applied volume.
+The production scenarios of the applied volume are mentally deployed on the AgentClinic training project from the first volume: TypeScript, Hono, server-side JSX, SQLite, Vitest.
+Python belongs to the runnable examples of the second volume: these are small stdlib scripts for local checks, not the main application stack.
+Domain entities — agent patients, ailments, therapies, appointments, reviews, feedback — are described in Appendix B of the first volume.
+The correspondence between the training code and production incidents is fixed in the table in Appendix A of the applied volume.

 Figurative Names

 Chapters sometimes use figurative names.
-They serve as auxiliary labels, not as primary process names.
-The engineering equivalents are:
+They are needed as auxiliary labels, not as primary process names.
+The engineering equivalents are as follows:

-- Specification recovery — recovering requirements from legacy code, logs, incidents, and decision history; "Spec necromancy" is only acceptable as an auxiliary label.
+- Specification recovery — recovery of requirements from legacy code, logs, incidents, and the history of decisions; "spec necromancy" is allowed only as an auxiliary label.

-- Poisoned specification — an intentionally broken study specification with one controlled defect.
+- Poisoned specification — a deliberately broken training specification with a single controlled defect.

 - Validator vaccination — mutation testing for specifications and checks.

-- Shadow specs auction — evaluation and ranking of informal heuristics before inclusion in working context.
+- Shadow specifications auction — evaluation and ranking of informal heuristics before they are included in the working context.

-- File arbitration of disputed change — see the "File Arbitration" section below;
+- File-based arbitration of a disputed change — see the "File-Based Arbitration" section below;

-tribunalin filenames and directories remains a technical example label. - Tiered model routing — distributing tasks between models of different cost and quality.
+tribunalin file and directory names remains a technical label for the example. - Tiered model routing — distribution of tasks among models of different cost and quality.

-- Bait metrics — KPIs that are easy to optimize at the system's expense; engineering defense is paired counter-metrics (guard metrics).
+- Bait metrics — KPIs that are easy to optimize at the expense of the system; the engineering defense is paired counter-metrics (guard metrics).

-- Emergency mode (red button) — a formal safety gateway before a dangerous action: deployment, rollback, migration, or auto-remediation; "red button" is a colloquial label.
+- Emergency mode (red button) — a formal safety gateway before a dangerous action: deploy, rollback, migration, or auto-remediation; "red button" is a colloquial label.

 Agent Roles

-Verifier — an agent or session whose sole task is to find violations of invariants, contracts, and facts.
-Has no right to write code or change artifacts, only renders a verdict of approve / reject / abstain with justification.
-Details in part 4 and part 8.
+Verifier — an agent or session whose only task is to look for violations of invariants, the contract, and facts.
+It has no right to write code or change artifacts; it only issues an approve / reject / abstain verdict with justification.
+See part 4 and part 8 for details.

-Implementor — an agent that executes a plan in auto-edit mode after approved specification.
-In file arbitration, votes on the applicability of a playbook patch, but has no right to bypass the Verifier's verdict or the Safety role.
+Implementor — an agent that executes the plan in auto-edit mode after an approved specification.
+In file-based arbitration it votes on the applicability of a fix in the playbook, but has no right to bypass the verdict of the Verifier or of the Safety role.

-Coordinator — a role (human, CI job, or external orchestrator) that makes the final decision based on file arbitration results, records the precedent, and publishes judgment.md.
-Does not vote equally with Verifier, Implementor, and Safety; is responsible for procedure, not content.
+Coordinator — a role (a person, a CI job, or an external orchestrator) that makes the final decision based on the results of file-based arbitration, records the precedent, and publishes judgment.md.
+It does not vote on a par with the Verifier, Implementor, and Safety; it is responsible for procedure, not substance.

 Safety — a separate role in governance_protocol that checks blast radius, privacy, backup protection, and rollback conditions.
-Has veto at critical_risk: even with two approve votes from Verifier and Implementor, the patch is rejected.
-Details in part 3.
+It has a veto on critical_risk: even with two approve votes from the Verifier and the Implementor, a fix is rejected.
+See part 3 for details.

-**Model tier (tier, local-coder / frontier-reviewer)** — a model level in tiered routing. local-coder — a cheap local model for code generation and drafts; frontier-reviewer — an expensive frontier model used only for critical reviews, disputed verdicts, and red button checks.
-Details in part 9.
+**Model tier (tier, local-coder / frontier-reviewer)** — a model level in tiered routing. local-coder is a cheap local model for code generation and drafts; frontier-reviewer is an expensive frontier model used only for critical reviews, disputed verdicts, and red button checks.
+See part 9 for details.

-Budget keeper — an external service or script that monitors daily token quotas by tiers and blocks frontier model requests when the limit is exceeded.
-Qwen Code does not manage the budget itself.
+Budget keeper — an external service or script that monitors the daily token quota by tiers and blocks calls to frontier models when the limit is exceeded.
+Qwen Code itself does not manage the budget.

 Specifications and Artifacts

-Shadow specification (shadow spec) — a specification for unformalizable nuances: intonation, unwritten priorities, historical decisions that did not make it into the main requirements.md.
-Stored separately, wins at auction based on the score journal, does not replace the main specification.
-Details in part 6.
+Shadow specification (shadow spec) — a specification for non-formalizable nuances: intonation, unspoken priorities, historical decisions that did not make it into the main requirements.md.
+Stored separately, wins in the auction based on the scorebook, does not replace the main specification.
+See part 6 for details.

-Score journal (scorebook) — a journal of shadow specification scores: formula, weights, budget, thresholds, and components of mttr_gain, early_signal, coverage, false_escalation for each candidate.
-File of the form .specify/memory/shadow-scorebook.json; created or updated by an auction run.
+Scorebook — a journal of evaluations of shadow specifications: formula, weights, budget, thresholds, and the components mttr_gain, early_signal, coverage, false_escalation for each candidate.
+A file of the form .specify/memory/shadow-scorebook.json; created or updated by running the auction.

-Poisoned specification (poisoned spec) — a study specification into which one defect has been deliberately introduced: an escalation cycle, a priority conflict, or a hidden out-of-scope.
+Poisoned specification (poisoned spec) — a training specification in which a single defect has been deliberately introduced: an escalation cycle, a priority conflict, or a hidden out-of-scope.
 Used to train the Verifier and validators.
-Details in part 2.
+See part 2 for details.

-Hidden out-of-scope — an action that the specification does not formally prohibit but also does not describe, and which the agent tends to perform "along the way".
+Hidden out-of-scope — an action that the specification does not formally forbid, but also does not describe, and that the agent tends to perform "on the way".
 Example: the specification asks to change alert routing, and the agent additionally edits the SLA policy.
-Defense — an explicit "Out of Scope" section and a Spec CI gateway.
+The defense is an explicit "Out of Scope" section and the Spec CI gateway.

-Override rule — a mutable norm in constitution.md that allows an agent to bypass standard behavior in a narrow context: for a specific incident_type, at a specific pipeline_phase, with limited max_scope and mandatory ttl.
-Without these restrictions, the rule begins competing with invariants.
+Override rule — a mutable norm in constitution.md that allows the agent to bypass standard behavior in a narrow context: for a specific incident_type, on a specific pipeline_phase, with a limited max_scope and a mandatory ttl.
+Without these restrictions, the rule starts competing with invariants.

-Immutable principle — a rule in the immutable_principles section of constitution.md that cannot be automatically disabled: prohibition on restarting a production DB without backup, on deleting backups, on bypassing in a security-critical namespace.
-Changed only through an explicit team referendum, not through agent voting.
+Immutable principle — a rule in the immutable_principles section of constitution.md that cannot be turned off automatically: a ban on restarting a production database without a backup, on deleting backups, on bypassing in a security-critical namespace.
+It is changed only through an explicit team referendum, not through an agent vote.

 Mutable rule — a rule in the mutable_rules section of constitution.md with mandatory fields incident_type, pipeline_phase, permitted_actions, max_scope, ttl, rollback_condition.
-Evolves through referendum upon accumulation of unpredicted incidents.
+It evolves through a referendum as unforeseen incidents accumulate.

-**proposal.md** — a separate amendment file to constitution.md that passes as a risk contract change.
-Contains version, parent_version, rationale, changes to mutable_rules, expected effect, and rollback_condition.
-Template at [examples/templates/proposal.md](examples/templates/proposal.md); referendum procedure in part 3.
+**proposal.md** — a separate amendment file for constitution.md that goes through as a change to the risk contract.
+It contains version, parent_version, justification, changes in mutable_rules, the expected effect, and rollback_condition.
+The template is [examples/templates/proposal.md](examples/templates/proposal.md); the referendum procedure is in part 3.

-**precedents.md** — a journal of file arbitration precedents: each resolved disagreement is recorded as a case_ref entry, violated rule, final verdict, and reference to judgment.md.
-Used as the shortest path to resolving recurring disputes; format in part 8.
+**precedents.md** — a journal of precedents from file-based arbitration: each resolved disagreement is recorded as a case_ref, the rule that was violated, the final verdict, and a link to judgment.md.
+Used as the shortest path to a decision on recurring disputes; the format is in part 8.

-**genealogy.md** — provenance of a recovered specification: for each requirement — a list of sources, confidence level (confirmed, inferred, hypothesis), and open question.
-Created when recovering a specification from legacy context; details in part 1.
+**genealogy.md** — the provenance of a recovered specification: for each requirement, a list of sources, a confidence level (confirmed, inferred, hypothesis), and an open question.
+Created when recovering a specification from inherited context; see part 1 for details.

-Specification gateway (spec gate) — a CI check that blocks merge if the specification is not covered by a plan, the plan — by tasks, or the tasks — by facts in validation.md.
+Specification gateway (spec gate) — a CI check that blocks a merge if the specification is not covered by a plan, the plan is not covered by tasks, or the tasks are not covered by facts in validation.md.
 A concrete example is spec_gate in part 7.

-Capstone dossier — a set of files from part 13 that demonstrates the full production SDD path for one incident: requirement origin, poisoned defect, fix, constitution, verification, verdict, budget, anti-Goodhart constraints, readiness, and anti-pattern audit.
+Capstone dossier — a set of files from part 13 that shows the full production SDD path for a single incident: the origin of the requirement, the poisoned defect, the fix, the constitution, the check, the verdict, the budget, the anti-Goodhart limiters, the readiness, and the antipattern audit.

 Immunity Metrics and Goodhart Defense

-Immunity metric (immunity score) — a vector of validator scores, not a single final number.
-Consists of three components: strict_reject_rate, depth_of_diagnostics, recovery_time_p95_ms.
-Used as a gateway in the validator loop during specification mutation testing.
+Immunity score — a vector of validator scores, not a single aggregate number.
+It consists of three components: strict_reject_rate, depth_of_diagnostics, recovery_time_p95_ms.
+Used as a gateway in the validator loop during mutation testing of specifications.

-**strict_reject_rate** — the proportion of degenerate cases (mutants) that are strictly rejected at the expected Given/When/Then step.
-Growth of this metric with a drop in depth_of_diagnostics means the validator has become stricter but "blinder".
+**strict_reject_rate** — the share of degenerate cases (mutants) that are rejected strictly at the expected Given/When/Then step.
+A rise in this metric with a fall in depth_of_diagnostics means the validator has become stricter but "blinder".

-**depth_of_diagnostics** — useful explanation depth before rejection: how many trace steps the validator passed before returning a verdict.
-Depth 1 is "rejected"; depth 3+ is "rejected because field X in step Y violates rule Z".
+**depth_of_diagnostics** — the useful depth of explanation before failure: how many tracing steps the validator went through before returning a verdict.
+A depth of 1 is "rejected", a depth of 3+ is "rejected, because field X in step Y violates rule Z".

-**recovery_time_p95_ms** — p95 time (in milliseconds) for the validator to return a stable verdict and diagnostic route after a specification change.
-Exceeding the threshold (e.g., 1200ms) provokes workaround practices and slows CI.
+**recovery_time_p95_ms** — p95 of the time (in milliseconds) in which the validator returns a stable verdict and a diagnostic path after a specification change.
+Exceeding the threshold (e.g., 1200ms) provokes workaround practices and slows down CI.

-**silent_p0** — the proportion of P0-level incidents that passed through automation without human confirmation and without an audit trail record.
-An anti-Goodhart metric: if MTTR drops while silent_p0 rises, auto-remediation is accelerating at the expense of hidden risks.
-Details in part 10.
+**silent_p0** — the share of P0 incidents that have passed through automation without human confirmation and without an entry in the audit trail.
+Anti-Goodhart metric: if MTTR falls and silent_p0 rises, auto-remediation is speeding up at the cost of hidden risks.
+See part 10 for details.

-**manual_review_floor** — the minimum proportion of decisions that must pass through human review, even if automation formally handles them.
-Defense against one-sided optimization: prohibits the agent from "squeezing" the human out of the loop entirely.
+**manual_review_floor** — the minimum share of decisions that must go through human review, even if automation formally copes.
+Protection against one-sided optimization: it prohibits the agent from "squeezing" the human out of the loop entirely.

-**audit_trace_coverage** — the proportion of agent actions for which a full evidence chain is preserved: input payload, specification version, constitution version, vote log, decision_hash.
-Target value — 100%; a drop blocks merge and red button.
+**audit_trace_coverage** — the share of agent actions for which the full evidence chain has been saved: input payload, specification version, constitution version, vote log, decision_hash.
+The target value is 100%; a drop blocks merge and the red button.

-Anti-Goodhart — a general metric design practice using paired antibodies.
-Each target metric (MTTR, edge_drift) is matched with a guard metric (silent_p0, manual_review_floor, audit_trace_coverage), and the CI gateway passes only when both are satisfied simultaneously.
+Anti-Goodhart — a general technique for designing metrics in pairs with antibodies.
+Each target metric (MTTR, edge_drift) is paired with a guard metric (silent_p0, manual_review_floor, audit_trace_coverage), and the CI gateway passes only if both are satisfied simultaneously.

 Mutations and Stress Testing

 Mutation operator — a function that takes a correct specification and introduces exactly one defect of a known class.
-Each mutation is assigned a mutation_id, expected expected_failure, and halt_before step.
-Details in part 5.
+Each mutation is assigned a mutation_id, an expected_failure, and a halt_before step.
+See part 5 for details.

-Nullify — an operator that zeroes out a mandatory field (service_id, owner, timestamp).
-Expected rejection — EMPTY_REQUIRED_FIELD before SLA calculation.
+Nullify — an operator that nullifies a required field (service_id, owner, timestamp).
+Expected failure: EMPTY_REQUIRED_FIELD before SLA calculation.

-FutureTime — an operator that sets response_timestamp in the future or creates a negative response lag.
-Expected codes — INVALID_TIME_ANCHOR, NEGATIVE_RESPONSE_LAG, STALE_INCIDENT_WINDOW.
+FutureTime — an operator that puts response_timestamp in the future or creates a negative response lag.
+Expected codes: INVALID_TIME_ANCHOR, NEGATIVE_RESPONSE_LAG, STALE_INCIDENT_WINDOW.

-EscalationCycle — an operator that adds a reverse edge to the escalation route graph (traffic_sre → edge_oncall when edge_oncall → traffic_sre already exists).
-Expected rejection — CYCLE_ESCALATION with minimal cycle in diagnostics.
+EscalationCycle — an operator that adds a back edge to the escalation routing graph (traffic_sre → edge_oncall when edge_oncall → traffic_sre already exists).
+Expected failure: CYCLE_ESCALATION with the minimum cycle in the diagnostics.

-RecursiveDependency — an operator that creates indirect recursion between computed fields: owner depends on priority, priority — on blast_radius, blast_radius — again on owner.
-Expected rejection — RECURSION_LIMIT with field chain.
+RecursiveDependency — an operator that creates indirect recursion between computed fields: owner depends on priority, priority depends on blast_radius, blast_radius depends again on owner.
+Expected failure: RECURSION_LIMIT with a chain of fields.
 Not implemented in the runnable example examples/stress-mutator/ — described as a future extension in part 5.

-PriorityContradiction — an operator where one rule lowers P1 to P2, and another returns P2 to P1 without a tie_breaker.
-Expected rejection — PRIORITY_REVERSAL; defense is a conflict resolution policy, not a route graph.
+PriorityContradiction — an operator in which one rule lowers P1 to P2, and another returns P2 to P1 without a tie_breaker.
+Expected failure: PRIORITY_REVERSAL; the defense is a conflict resolution policy, not a routing graph.

-**File arbitration of disputed change (tribunal in example names)** — a collegial decision procedure for a disputed patch or incident: Verifier, Implementor, and Safety vote by fixed protocol, Coordinator formalizes judgment.md.
+**File-based arbitration of a disputed change (tribunal in example names)** — a procedure for a collegial decision on a disputed fix or incident: the Verifier, the Implementor, and Safety vote according to a fixed protocol, and the Coordinator formalizes judgment.md.
 Not a built-in Qwen Code command; implemented as a combination of /review, scripts, and rules.

-Precedent — a record in precedents.md about a recurring conflict type and accepted resolution.
-Used as a latest_matching_precedent tie-breaker in governance_protocol and reduces the cost of the next arbitration.
+Precedent — an entry in precedents.md about a recurring type of conflict and the adopted resolution.
+Used as the latest_matching_precedent tie-breaker in governance_protocol and reduces the cost of the next arbitration.

-**Dispute resolution (judgment.md)** — the final artifact of file arbitration: vote log, decision_hash, references to specification, constitution, and incident, active ttl and rollback_condition.
-Stored in the repository as an immutable trace.
+**Dispute decision (judgment.md)** — the final artifact of file-based arbitration: vote log, decision_hash, links to the specification, constitution, and incident, active ttl and rollback_condition.
+Stored in the repository as an immutable trail.

-Genealogy — the parent_version → version chain in the constitution's change_log and in the resolution journal.
-Allows recovery of why an agent at the moment of the incident had the right to a specific action, and recalculation of the decision post-factum.
+Genealogy — the chain parent_version → version in the constitution's change_log and in the decision log.
+Allows reconstructing why the agent had the right to a specific action at the time of the incident, and recalculating the decision post hoc.

 Execution Control

 Emergency mode (red button) — a formal gateway before a potentially dangerous action in production: rollback, migration, mass configuration update.
-In colloquial text may be called "red button", but in artifacts record the mode activation conditions.
-Triggers only when all anti-Goodhart metrics are satisfied; example from part 10 — red_button = BLOCKED (MTTR=4:50, silent_p0=18%, manual_review_rate=12%).
+In conversational text it may be called a "red button", but in artifacts record the conditions for activating the mode.
+It triggers only when all anti-Goodhart metrics are met; an example from part 10 is red_button = BLOCKED (MTTR=4:50, silent_p0=18%, manual_review_rate=12%).

-Blast radius — the maximum possible impact zone of a single agent action: number of nodes, namespaces, users, data volume.
-Specified in mutable_rules as max_scope and checked by a gateway before execution.
+Blast radius — the maximum possible zone of impact of a single agent action: number of nodes, namespaces, users, volume of data.
+Specified in mutable_rules as max_scope and checked by the gateway before execution.

-Time-to-live (TTL) — the lifespan of a mutable rule or temporary exception (override).
-Without ttl, a patch becomes indefinite and turns into a hidden part of the invariant.
+Time to live (TTL) — the lifetime of a mutable rule or a temporary exception (override).
+Without a ttl, an amendment becomes perpetual and turns into a hidden part of the invariant.

-Rollback condition — the condition for canceling a mutable rule: growth of repeated incidents, Safety veto, silent_p0 threshold exceeded.
-Must be automatically verifiable, not remain a textual formulation.
+Rollback condition — a condition for cancelling a mutable rule: a rise in repeat incidents, a Safety veto, exceeding the silent_p0 threshold.
+It must be automatically checkable, not remain a text formulation.

 Evidence Base

-Evidence chain — a structured chain of artifacts attached to an agent's decision: input payload, specification version, active constitution rules, arbitration vote log, diff of applied change, post-condition checks.
-Minimum requirement for production SDD.
+Evidence chain — a structured chain of artifacts attached to the agent's decision: input payload, specification version, active rules of the constitution, arbitration vote log, diff of the applied change, postcondition checks.
+The minimum requirement for production SDD.

-Provenance — the origin of a disputed requirement or rule: author, source (ticket, incident, regulatory document), date, uncertainty level.
-Allows distinguishing "the team agreed" from "the requirement came from an audit".
+Provenance — the origin of a disputed requirement or rule: author, source (ticket, incident, regulatory document), date, level of uncertainty.
+It allows separating "the team agreed on this" from "the requirement came from an audit".

-Replay — re-running historical incidents through the current validator and current constitution.
+Replay — replaying historical incidents through the current validator and the current constitution.
 Used as a gateway in Goodhart metrics: a new version must not worsen verdicts on already analyzed cases.
-Details in part 10.
+See part 10 for details.

-Drift — divergence between specification, implementation, and what the agent actually does in production.
-In the applied volume, three types are distinguished: spec_drift (specification outdated), code_drift (implementation diverged from plan), edge_drift (validator began reacting differently to edge cases).
+Drift — a divergence between the specification, the implementation, and what the agent actually does in production.
+In the applied volume, three types are distinguished: spec_drift (the specification is outdated), code_drift (the implementation has deviated from the plan), edge_drift (the validator has started responding differently to edge cases).

-**stage_regress** — rollback to a previous SDD cycle phase without explicit cause: implement returns to plan, plan — to specify.
-Cured by binding each phase to facts in validation.md and fixed transition criteria.
+**stage_regress** — a rollback to a previous phase of the SDD cycle without an explicit reason: implement returns to plan, plan returns to specify.
+Treated by tying each phase to facts in validation.md and by fixed transition criteria.

-**phase_context_loss** — loss of context between phases: specify fixed a decision, plan did not inherit it, implement acts on a draft.
-Defense — explicit @specs/... references and a project skill that checks inheritance between phases.
+**phase_context_loss** — a loss of context between phases: specify recorded a decision, plan did not inherit it, implement acts on a draft.
+The defense is explicit references @specs/... and a project skill that checks inheritance between phases.

 External SDD Frameworks

 AWS Kiro — an IDE with its own SDD model: specs (requirements.md + design.md + tasks.md), steering files, agent hooks.
-Mapping with the textbook in Appendix A of the first volume.
+A comparison with the textbook is given in Appendix A of the first volume.